kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### Webhooks instead of ResourceClaim updates

-In the current design, scheduler and the resource controller communicate by updating fields in a ResourceClaim.
-This has several advantages compared to an approach were kube-scheduler retrieves information from the resource controller via HTTP:
+In the current design, scheduler and the third-party resource driver communicate by updating fields in a ResourceClaim.
+This has several advantages compared to an approach were kube-scheduler retrieves information from the resource driver via HTTP:
 * No need for a new webhook API.
-* Simpler deployment of resource controller because all it needs are credentials to communicate with the apiserver.
+* Simpler deployment of a resource driver because all it needs are credentials to communicate with the apiserver.
 * Current status can be checked by querying the ResourceClaim.